It’s Easier to go with the flow – “As in life, it’s easier to go with the flow than to fight the river’s current.”

 You can go through life trying to fight the current of the river.
 Or you can go with the flow.
 You can spend your life calling on the same prospect over and over – till they buy or they die.
 Or you can look for people who want to do business with you.

 It takes a lot of work trying to force square pegs into round holes.
 Life is easier when you’re putting round pegs into the round holes and the square pegs into square holes.

-For many years I wondered why it is that bright and talented sales people, and very successful businesses, reach a sales plateau and for the most part never grow much beyond it.
+For many years I wondered why it is that bright and talented salesperson, and very successful businesses, reach a sales plateau and for the most part, never grow much beyond it.
 One day it dawned on me.
 They reached a plateau, where their business flattened out.
 Why?
 Because they stopped prospecting.
 They stopped looking for new customers.
 They had a database filled with hundreds – thousands – of people.
 People they called on who never bought.
 They were playing the “Whoever has the most people in their database WINS” game.
 Their hope was that if they:-

 • Became ‘friends’ they would get an order.